Tampa Medical Malpractice Attorneys

 A United States government report issued more than a decade ago estimated that 98,000 people were killed each year due to medical malpractice.
 A recent study by the American Medical Association found that those figures have more than doubled in recent years currently totaling more than 225,000 deaths per year.
 Today medical malpractice is the third leading cause of death in the United States.

 Despite these alarming statistics, many personal injury lawyers do not handle medical malpractice cases due to their complexity and high costs to prosecute.
-With nearly 25 years of experience, our Tampa medical malpractice attorneys at the Fernandez Firm have the knowledge and trial skills to get you the recovery you deserve.
+With nearly 25 years of experience, our Tampa medical malpractice attorneys at the Fernandez Firm Accident Injury Attorneys have the knowledge and trial skills to get you the recovery you deserve.
 However, the time to act is very limited by the Florida statute of limitations.
 If you or a loved one has been the victim of medical malpractice, please contact us today for a free comprehensive review of your case, before it is too late.